Cats are fairly independent animals, so it may come as a surprise that separation anxiety in cats isn’t all that uncommon.

 Additionally, while you are gone, your cat may pee or poop outside of the litter box, make loud vocalizations that disturb the neighbors, vomit, claw at your furniture, or groom excessively.
 Anorexia can also be a symptom of separation anxiety.

-There are some surprising causes of separation anxiety in cats, and some only get separation anxiety when their owners are gone for long periods of time.
-If your cat is only anxious when you are away traveling, there may be other specific methods of reducing anxiety while you’re gone for days.
+There are some surprising causes of separation anxiety in cats, and some only get separation anxiety when their humans are gone for long periods of time.
+If your cat is only anxious when you’re away traveling, there may be other specific methods of reducing anxiety while you’re gone for days at a time.

 Here are a few tips for reducing day-to-day separation anxiety when you leave the house for shorter periods of time.